calebtuttle/portfoliobuilder/README.md

 I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
 I created this app with the goal of copying and executing those strategies for free.

 ## Background
-As of November 2020, the exchange traded fund (ETF) market is about $5 trillion, and the mutual fund market is about $21 trillion ([source](https://www.cnbc.com/2020/11/17/us-etf-market-tops-5-trillion-in-assets-as-investors-stampede-into-stocks-on-vaccine-hopes.html)).
-The average expense ratio for a fund in 2019 was 0.45% ([source](https://newsroom.morningstar.com/newsroom/news-archive/press-release-details/2020/Morningstars-Annual-Fund-Fee-Study-Finds-Investors-Saved-Nearly-6-Billion-in-Fund-Fees-in-2019/default.aspx)).
-Thus, the institutions that collectively manage $26 trillion of assets earn over $11 billion per year in fees.
+There are two primary motivations for this project: reducing fees and reclaiming ownership of the stocks in my portfolio.

-With the ability to automate trades and purchase fractional shares, an investor can copy these ETFs without paying the fees.
+The institutions that collectively manage $26 trillion of assets earn over $11 billion per year in fees ([$26 trillion AUM](https://www.cnbc.com/2020/11/17/us-etf-market-tops-5-trillion-in-assets-as-investors-stampede-into-stocks-on-vaccine-hopes.html) x [0.45% expense ratio](https://newsroom.morningstar.com/newsroom/news-archive/press-release-details/2020/Morningstars-Annual-Fund-Fee-Study-Finds-Investors-Saved-Nearly-6-Billion-in-Fund-Fees-in-2019/default.aspx) ~= $11 billion).
+A portion of those fees are used to manage index funds which are entirely automated.
+With the ability to automate trades and purchase fractional shares, an investor can copy these index funds without paying the fees.

-Additionally, the size of the companies that manage these funds is concerning.
+Additionally, the popularity of index funds has resulted in the concentration of voting power.
+The top three mutual fund firms cast about 25% of the shareholder votes for companies in the S&P500.
+Such a high level of concentrated power is not good for competition in markets.
 I encourage anyone intrigued to see [this article by Annie Lowrey](https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/).
+Portfolio Builder allows an investor to purchase shares of companies directly; an investor therefore retains his or her voting power.

 ## Requirements
 Python 3.6.8